i3t-tool/i3t/Docs/manual.md

       <strong>Start Tracking from Left:</strong>
       <ul>
         <li>The tracking line starts at the <strong>leftmost position</strong> of the sequence.</li>
-        <li>Transformations are applied in the <strong>natural order they are listed in the sequence</strong>.</li>
+        <li>Interpolates matrices from left to right, following the order of transformations as defined in the sequence.</li>
-        <li>Moving the tracking line <strong>rightward</strong> visually applies the transformations step-by-step, showing how the model changes with each transformation in the order they were constructed.</li>
+        <li>Pressing the <strong>right arrow key</strong> moves the line forward, showing how the model moves from <em>model space</em> to <em>world space</em>.</li>
       </ul>
     </li>
     <li>
       <strong>Start Tracking from Right:</strong>
       <ul>
         <li>The tracking line starts at the <strong>rightmost position</strong> of the sequence.</li>
-        <li>Transformations are applied in the <strong>reverse order of the sequence</strong>.</li>
+        <li>Interpolates matrices from right to left, effectively reversing the order of transformations.</li>
-        <li>Moving the tracking line <strong>leftward</strong> incrementally applies the transformations in this reversed order, allowing you to see the sequence’s <strong>final transformations first</strong> and work backward.</li>
+        <li>The final matrix is decomposed into its transformations and applied in reverse.</li>
       </ul>
     </li>
   </ul>